-I am asking for your help to provide critical funding needed to operate this center, which will make a difference in the lives of the almost 8 million children in India suffering from untreated and undertreated disabilities
+I am asking for your help to provide critical funding needed to help me in this mission, which aims to make a difference in the lives of the almost 8 million children in India suffering from untreated and undertreated disabilities

 Thank you for your consideration,